sebivenlo/esd-2024-elasticsearch/notes/elasticsearch_notes.md

 Custom Ranking: Elasticsearch enables users to create custom ranking strategies, allowing them to implement their own ranking logic.
 TF-IDF (Term Frequency — Inverse Document Frequency) is a statistical measure used to determine the mathematical importance of words within documents.

 - Term Frequency: The number of times a term appears in a document.

-- Document Frequency: log (Total Number of Documents / Number of Documents Containing the Term)
+(Like CTRL + F / CMD + F)

+- Inverse Document Frequency: looks across multiple documents within Elasticsearch and tells us that if a term appears too frequently, then there’s a higher probability it’s not as relevant.
+For instance, if we refer to the index of a book, there are particular terms excluded.
+Terms like "the", “and,”, “of,” are not included within the index.
+Those terms appear so many times they lose relevance.

 Spell Correction: Elasticsearch can automatically correct misspelt or incorrectly written words in queries.
 Elasticsearch can correct spelling errors by using “fuzzy” queries.
 Fuzz queries return words similar to a specific word, helping to correct spelling mistakes.

+---
+# Performance optimization
+## Index strategies (Ngram or wildcard (explain Ngram or keyword tokenization))
+## Query optimizing

 ---